Overpayment ScamsCan Accommodating Buyers' Requests be WRONG?

 Overpayment scams work because they use seemingly legitimate credit card or bank credentials to facilitate payment online or over the phone.
 You rarely (if ever) meet the scammer face-to-face.

 Scammers might provide an incentive as an added lure to entice victims.
-For example, one could “pay” for an item, then ask you to return the overage minus a “comission” or “tip” for your trouble.
+For example, one could “pay” for an item, then ask you to return the overage minus a “commission” or “tip” for your trouble.
 Typically, the fraudster’s excuse for the overage and return has to do with cross-country or international shipping fees.

-Overpayment scams are a regular problem for users of online classified services like OfferUp, Facebook Marketplace, and Thumbtack.
 Scammers understand that many larger businesses have all manner of anti-fraud safeguards in place to prevent situations like this from occurring.
 Smaller businesses like antique dealers, contractors, or vintage clothing dealers, however, are not as well insulated against such attacks.

 The main difference between overpayment fraud and return fraud is the methodology.
 Overpayment scammers may be able to steal the funds and items from the original transaction like most return fraudsters.
 However, they add on that additional repayment scam at the end.
 In essence, they’re victimizing you twice.